 One strategy that can work well for advertisers is what’s called delayed targeting.

 We’ll start with an example.
 This is a client that is a subscription-based service.
 Some members elect to pay on a month-to-month basis.
-So, we decided to make an audience that targets people who have converted with member duration of 30 days.
+So, we decided to make an audience that targets people who have converted with a member duration of 30 days.
 We made another identical audience, but for 90 days.
 We then made a custom combination by making the 90-day member duration our target and excluded the audience for 30 days.
 This means we’re targeting people who have converted, 30-90 days after converting.

 Membership duration will also intersect with the messaging in your ads.
 If you have offers that give users a seven-day free trial, you could target converters starting seven days after their initial conversion.